You want smart political talk without the meltdowns?

 Al Franken should resign from the Senate immediately.

-Now we've been telling you these stories and these breaking news from earlier today, and uh joining us now are the two people that have in fact uh been victimized by Al Franken.
+And joining us now are the two people that have, in fact, been victimized by Al Franken.

-We got the pictures uh uh right there on the Drudge Report right now, uh Lee Ann Tweedon, who is a actress, radio uh host on KBC in Los Angeles, longtime friend of mine and another longtime friend, Melanie Morgan, also a radio host in her own right, TV host in her own right, and now running media equalizer.
+We got the pictures right there on the Drudge Report right now, Leanne Tweeden, who is an actress, radio host on KBC in Los Angeles, longtime friend of mine, and another longtime friend, Melanie Morgan, also a radio host in her own right, TV host in her own right, and now running Media Equalizer.

-Thank you both for being with us, and uh we appreciate your time.
+Thank you both for being with us, and we appreciate your time.

 Thank you.